andrew-icf/angularStuff/Unit-1/08-intro-to-events.md

 **EXERCISE**

 Explain in as much detail as you can what happens when you click the button.
 Why does `number` update in the template without us telling it to?
+Answer: By setting ng-click to the function in our controller we are able to access that with a click.

 **EXERCISE**